proycon/LaMachine/README.md

 Language Machines VM
 =====================

-A virtual machine based on Ubuntu Linux 14.04 (64-bit only) with bleeding-edge versions of NLP software developed by the Language Machines research group,  CLST (Radboud University Nijmegen), as well as TiCC (Tilburg University).
+A virtual machine based on Ubuntu Linux 14.04 (64-bit only) with the latest development versions of NLP software developed by the Language Machines research group,  CLST (Radboud University Nijmegen), as well as TiCC (Tilburg University).

 Pre-installed software:
 - *Timbl* - Tilburg Memory Based Learner